TokamakUI/Tokamak/README.md

 work.
 Similar restrictions are also applied to [Hooks in React](https://reactjs.org/docs/hooks-rules.html):

-1. You can call Hooks from your custom Hooks (defined in an `extension` of `Hooks`).
+1. You can call Hooks from `render` function of any component. 👍
-2. You can call Hooks from `render` function of any component.
+2. You can call Hooks from your custom Hooks (defined in an `extension` of `Hooks`). 🙌
-3. Don't call Hooks from a loop, condition or nested function.
+3. Don't call Hooks from a loop, condition or nested function. 🚨
-4. Don't call Hooks from any other function.
+4. Don't call Hooks from any function that's not `render` in a `Component` or not a custom Hook. ⚠️

 In the future version Gluon will provide a linter able to catch violations of Rules of Hooks in compile time.